Resize text for better readability

-The record date is the cutoff date set by a company to determine which shareholders are officially "on the books" and therefore will receive a declared dividend or distribution.
+The record date is the cutoff date set by a company to determine which shareholders are officially “on the books” and therefore eligible to receive a declared dividend or distribution.

-Investors must purchase a stock at least one business day before the ex-dividend date to be listed as an official shareholder by the date of record—in other words, to be eligible for corporate action.
+Investors must purchase a stock at least one business day before the ex-dividend date to be listed as an official shareholder by the record date—in other words, to be eligible for the corporate action.

-The ex date also marks the day when a stock begins trading without the adjusted priced into its share price.
+The ex-dividend date also marks the day when a stock begins trading without the dividend being reflected in its share price.

 For android only